A cause for celebration

 Contemporary a cappella may be a small movement compared to hip-hop or trance, but its devotees are passionate and growing in numbers.
 And we all know what passionate cults are capable of.
-I’m flying this week to my third congregation of cultists, the second this year, at the Aarhus Vocal Festival in Denmark.
+This particular one congregates periodically at festivals like the Aarhus Vocal Festival in Denmark.
 As unique an experience as Woodstock was (yes, I was there—the Forrest Gump of musical fests), we hippies tended to stare at each other in bewilderment.
-Here it’s all hugs and grins and a sincere sense of brotherhood in harmony.
+In Aarhus, it’s all hugs and grins and a sincere sense of brotherhood in harmony.

 Much of this warmth is due to The Real Group themselves, because they’re warm, personable, down-to-earth people.
 Remember how everyone copied The Beatles’ mop tops?
 TRG’s modesty has become the currency of our genre.